Portland Shipbuilding Company: History

-The Portland Shipbuilding Company completed the sternwheeler Ponoma in 1898.
+The Oregon Daily Journal records that the company was orgnized in 1898 by Charles M. Nelson, a shipbuilder originally from Norway.
 The company first appears in the Polk Directory for Portland, Oregon, in 1899/1900.
-Early directory entries list the shipyard as being located at a number of different streets in an area north of the present-day Ross Island Bridge.
-The company later moved to a site at the foot of SW Nebraska Street.
+Early directory entries list the shipyard as being located in an area north of the present-day Ross Island Bridge.
+The company moved to a site at the foot of SW Nebraska Street in 1918.

-The company constructed paddle steamers for much of its early history.
-During World War II, it built several types of wooden barges for the U.S. Army and Navy.
+The Portland Shipbuilding Company constructed paddle steamers for much of its early history.
+In 1924, the shipyard suffered a fire that was caused by sparks from its blacksmith shop.
+The fire destroyed a barge and heavily damaged the sternwheeler Sarah Dixon, which were both in for repairs.

-After the war, the company continued limited repair operations until a 1964 flood destroyed much of its facilities.
+During World War II, the shipyard built several types of wooden barges for the U.S. Army and Navy.
+After the war, the company continued limited repair operations until the Christmas flood of 1964 destroyed much of its facilities.
 The City of Portland purchased the company's 7 acre site in February 1969 in order to expand Willamette Park, a public park immediately to the south.